beerphilipp/taptrap/reproducibility/README.md

 The following instructions assume a device running Ubuntu 24.04.
 For other operating systems, please follow [the official instructions](https://docs.docker.com/get-docker/).

-Instructions on installing the prerequisites assume a device running Ubuntu 24.04.
-For other operating systems, follow the official instructions.

 #### Install Docker (necessary)

 - Download the installation script